Four graphs show how China stacks up against the powers of yesterday.

 The speed of China’s ascent as a trading power is even more impressive:

-belief that China should “hide [its] capacities” and “bide [its] time” — which meant, in part, getting rich first before building up its military — China’s share of world arms spending has advanced slower than its share of global GDP and trade:
+A different picture emerges when examining the speed of China’s military ascent.
+In line with Deng’s belief that China should “hide [its] capacities” and “bide [its] time” — which meant, in part, getting rich first before building up its military — China’s share of world arms spending has advanced slower than its share of global GDP and trade:

 (No comparable data is available for Chinese military expenditures before 1989, or for 1991.)